 How Much Does Buffalo Hump Liposuction Cost?

-The price of buffalo hump liposuction is determined by numerous factors.
+The price of this procedure in Houston is determined by numerous factors.
 Overall cost is impacted by the amount of fatty tissue removed, the time needed to perform the surgery, the techniques used, and more.